swarnadsiva/Game-Projects/Movement/README.md

 <dt>Composer / Sound Designer</dt>
 <dd>Jake Kargl</dd>
 </dl>
 <p>I recently attended a game jam and met an awesome sound designer and composer (who just happens to be a grad student like me).
-We teamed up with some other devs, and while the game we made at the jam didn’t really pan out, we decided to make a game ourselves.
-I am basically in charge of everything except sound, so it’s heavy development.</p>
+After the jam, we decided to work on a small project together to refine our game dev skills.</p>
 <blockquote>
-<p>This is my current progress:</p>
+<p>Current progress:</p>
 </blockquote>
 <p><img src="Gifs/movement_status_11-19-19.gif" alt=""></p>
 <p>As you can see, this game is still a-cookin’ and needs a lot of work to become a polished product.
 Although I would love to take credit for the amazing player character model and animations, they are actually from Unity 3D’s free <a href="https://learn.unity.com/project/survival-shooter-tutorial">Survival Shooter tutorial</a> asset package.</p>